Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.updateOrAdd(id, doc)
 ```

 Try to find and update a doc with `id`.
 If none exist add one with `id` as its `_id' and doc as its properties.
-The document will be encrypted.
+And encrypt the document.

 Argument| Type  | Description      | Required
 --------|-------|--------------------------|----------